-ACUTE: Transient exposure to these products is not expected to cause significant adverse affects in most persons.
-Ingestion of these products may cause life-threatening anaphylactic reactions or shock in persons allergic to Sesame Oil.
+ACUTE: Transient exposure to this product is not expected to cause significant adverse affects in most persons.

-CHRONIC: Exposures to these products via skin contact may lead to dermatitis and other allergy-like skin reactions in susceptible individuals.
+CHRONIC: Exposures to this product via skin contact may lead to dermatitis and other allergy-like skin reactions in susceptible individuals.

 TARGET ORGANS: ACUTE: Skin, eyes, gastrointestinal system.
-CHRONIC: Skin, respiratory system.
+CHRONIC: Skin.